 Walking the Pilgrims’ Path at Japan’s Ise Grand Shrine

-Last fall I had the good fortune to lead an exhilarating two-and-a-half week exploration of Japan, from Hokkaido in the far north to Kyushu in the far south.
-This was the debut journey of a new GeoEx trip called Japan: Tip to Toe, which I helped create, and it lived up to its name.
+Last fall I had the good fortune to lead an exhilarating two-and-a-half-week exploration of Japan, from Hokkaido in the far north to Kyushu in the far south.
+This was the debut journey of a new GeoEx small group tour called Japan: Tip to Toe, which I helped create, and it lived up to its name.

 Our enthusiastic group of 12 travelers and 2 guides experienced the full spectrum of Japan, in landscape, religion, culture, history, and cuisine.

-Among the many highlights of the trip, one that especially stood out for me was our visit to Ise Jingu, or Ise Grand Shrine, one of Japan’s most holy Shinto sites, located in the southeastern corner of Honshu, Japan’s main island.
+Among the many highlights of the Japan small group tour, one that especially stood out for me was our visit to Ise Jingu, or Ise Grand Shrine, one of Japan’s most holy Shinto sites, located in the southeastern corner of Honshu, Japan’s main island.

 Japanese Shinto Shrine